It’s no secret that many Black entrepreneurs are left with no choice other than to…

 Raising outside capital to scale the business is mostly catered to one racial group.
 The data is revealing.
 In Silicon Valley alone, 91% of venture capitalists are men.
 98% of Silicon Valley VCs are white or Asian.
 And as you can guess, 90% of Silicon Valley VC funding goes to companies led by white males.

-Opportunities for Black Entrepreneurs
+Opportunities for Black Startup Funding

 Whether you are a Black entrepreneur who just started your business or are looking for funding to scale your rapidly-growing business, there are opportunities to get funding.
 You just need to know where to look.

 While you can look at a longer list of VC firms and investors at the bottom of this post, we want to spend some time highlighting eight of those investors.
-Even if you aren’t currently looking for capital, it is a great idea to start building relationships with these investors and/or accelerators.
+Even if you aren’t currently looking for capital, it is a great idea to network and start building relationships with these investors and/or accelerators.
 It will make the fundraising process much easier when you actually are looking for outside funding.

 – MaC Venture Capital: MaC Venture Capital is a seed-stage VC firm that is based in Los Angeles.
 Headed by Marlon Nichols, MaC invests in technology companies “that create infectious products that benefit from shifts in cultural trends and behaviors.”
 The firm understands that an increasingly diverse global marketplace requires talented entrepreneurs of color.
 So far, it has backed startups like Pipe, Ryff, Ready Responders, AirSpace Technologies, and Caffeine TV.
-Ultimately, Marlon has a long track record on focusing on diverse founders and helping them scale their businesses.
+Ultimately, Marlon has a long track record on focusing on diverse founders and giving them the opportunity to scale their businesses.

-– NewME: NewME was one of the first accelerators that provided support for entrepreneurs of color.
+– NewME: NewME was one of the first accelerators that provided support for entrepreneurs of color in America.
 Specifically, it is an entrepreneurship program that serves early-stage business founders and their teams.
 Not only does NewME provide mentorship and specialized curriculums, but the accelerator helps diverse founders obtain more than $47 million in VC funding.
 It can be a great option for underrepresented founders who are just getting started with their businesses.

 – DiverseCity Ventures: DiverseCity Ventures is an impact-oriented VC firm.
 It has an extremely clear thesis.
 It is to back companies with “both positive social / economic / environmental impact, and high potential for outsized returns.”
 The firm is looking for companies that harness the power of diverse perspectives derived from things like ethnicity, nationality, gender, culture, and domain expertise.
 Based in Sheridan, Wyoming, DiverseCity Ventures is headed by Mariah Lichtenstern, who was named to Pitchbook’s list of one of the 27 Black founders and investors to watch in 2019.